Chrimo02/hotel_management_system/README.md

 This repository contains the backend project of a Hotelmanagementsystem implementing the hexagonal architecture in Java using the Quarkus framework.
 It includes an API with gRPC, a core domain component, and a persistence component using JPA and Hibernate.
 It uses the H2 database.

+Please download and watch hotelmanagement-demo.mp4 to get a quick introduction into this project.

 ## Unit Testing

 * We implemented UnitTests for all components